iamfarazbaig/RL-based-VNE-for-virtual-networks/readme.md

 We run the learning agent on the training set for 100 epochs and observe its performance.
 Multiple trial runs of the algorithm were conducted to assess the performance of the algorithm.
-Initially, most of the test cases would return inconsistent results as shown in Fig. 1-11.
+Initially, most of the test cases would return inconsistent results as shown in following figures.
 * Reward

 ![Fig. 1.
 Reward- Initial results](images/fig8.png)